Design Elements in Your Social Media

 Once you have good traffic flow to your social media and it’s generating income, maybe you have the money to pay someone to design for you.
 But, I don’t.
 All my content is free (you’re welcome), so I have to bootstrap everything I do.
 I’m learning to do a little web design work on my own.
 The book cover for my new book is a design I did myself (and, yes, I know.
 The publisher will have his own idea for cover graphics) using Adobe Photoshop — which is a great tool, but REALLY hard to learn.
 Check it out.

 Your theme can help, too.
 Choose themes with a lot of flexibility and design elements you can use.
 I prefer and have built my sites on the Genesis framework.
-You have infinite color choices and they have great design elements through their child themes.
+You have infinite color choices and they have great design elements through their child themes for a one-time price that won’t break the bank.

 Usability